This post may contain affiliate links. Please see our disclosure policy.

 Notes from My Kitchen

-Blackberry syrup became a staple in my kitchen after a particularly abundant wild blackberry year when I ran out of patience for making seedless blackberry jam and blackberry pie filling, but still had buckets berries to process.
+Blackberry syrup became a staple in my kitchen after a particularly abundant wild blackberry year when I ran out of patience for making seedless blackberry jam and blackberry pie filling, but still had buckets of berries to process.
 Extracting juice and making syrup was faster than making another batch of jam, and the syrup turned out to be just as useful.
-It’s become a favorite for Sunday morning pancakes.
+Now it’s what I reach for on Sunday morning pancakes.

 The deep purple color is stunning, and the flavor is more intense than you might expect.
 A little goes a long way, which makes this a great use for small harvests.
 Even a quart of berries will yield enough juice for a batch of syrup worth making.